In-patient luxury rehab center in Thailand

 What are the effects of chocolate addiction?

-• Short-term effects: Eating too much chocolate can have short-term effects, including a sudden boost in mood, nausea, headaches, and blood pressure spikes.
-The tyramine in chocolate is known as a common migraine trigger and also promotes a sudden increase in blood pressure, which can be accompanied by nausea and headaches.
+• Short-term effects: Eating too much chocolate has short-term effects such as a sudden boost in mood, nausea, headaches, and blood pressure spikes.
+Lei Jia et al. of the Peking Union Medical College in China further expanded in a 2010 journal article published in The American Journal of Clinical Nutrition that tyramine in chocolate is known as a common migraine trigger and also promotes a sudden increase in blood pressure, which can be accompanied by nausea and headaches.

 Chocolate-addiction-effects